medizininformatik-initiative/mii-dsf-processes/mii-dsf-processes-docker-test-setup/README-Report-Process.md

 127.0.0.1	hrp
 ```

-*A total of five console windows are required.
+*A total of four console windows are required.
 Start docker-compose commands for consoles 1 to 3 from
 sub-folder:* `mii-dsf-processes/mii-dsf-processes-docker-test-setup`

 Console 1: Start DIC1 HAPI FHIR Server